mendix/docs/content/developerportal/settings/general-settings.md

 ## 4 Managing App Users {#app-user-button}

-Click **Manage App Users** to manage App Users, who are end-users who can access the preview of your app on specific environments to use it, test it, and provide feedback.
+Click **Manage App Users** to manage App Users, who are end-users who can access the deployed app on specific environments to use it, test it, and provide feedback.

 On the **App User Management** page, you will only see the environments for your app for which the following factors are true:

-* Mendix Single Sign-On is implemented
+* Mendix Single Sign-On is implemented:
 	* In Studio Pro, SSO can implemented via the [AppCloudServices](https://appstore.home.mendix.com/link/app/934/) module – for details, see [Mendix Single Sign-On](../deploy/integrate-with-mendix-sso)
-	* In Studio, SSO can implemented by enabling security for your app – for details, see the [Enabling Security](/studio/settings-security#enabling-security) section of *Security, Roles & Permissions*
+	* In Studio, SSO is automatically implemented for your app project by enabling security for your app – for details, see the [Enabling Security](/studio/settings-security#enabling-security) section of *Security, Roles & Permissions*
-* Your user role allows you to manage other users (for more information, see the [User Roles](/refguide/project-security#user-roles) section in *Project Security*)
+* Your user role allows you to manage other users (for more information, see the [User Management Properties](/refguide/user-roles#user-management) section of *User Roles*)

 ### 4.1 Inviting App Users